ryancwalsh/Video-Meeting/README.md

 ### TODO

-1. Fix aspect ratio of video
+1. Test 2-3 participants
+1. Move to RedwoodPlus
+    1. Set up Prettier and Eslint
+    1. Make deployable on Netlify
     1. Split Video.js into smaller files
-1. Set up Prettier and Eslint
 1. Use cookie to save username / session
+1. Improve styles